[This post was originally published on 03/24/2020. Date of latest edit: 04/08/2020]

 Support for businesses:

-- Wage subsidies for small businesses: the Government of Canada will subsidize 10% of remuneration paid to employees for a duration of 3 months, up to a maximum subsidy of $1,375 per employee and $25,000 per employer.
+- Initital wage subsidies for small businesses: The Government of Canada will subsidize 10% of remuneration paid to employees for a duration of 3 months, up to a maximum subsidy of $1,375 per employee and $25,000 per employer.
 Eligible organizations include small businesses, non-profit organizations and charities, which will be reducing their remittances accordingly (this will not be automatic).

 - Business Credit Availability Program: The Business Credit Availability Program (BCAP) will allow the Business Development Bank of Canada (BDC) and Export Development Canada (EDC) to provide more than $10 billion of additional support.
 This will include working capital loans of up to $2 million with flexible terms, reduced rates, and payment postponements for up to 6 months.
 The way to access this program is to contact your financial institution for an initial assessment, and they will refer you to EDC and BDC.
 More info on this page.

 - Deferred payments on income tax amounts due: the CRA (Canada Revenue Agency) is allowing businesses to defer the payment of any income tax amounts until after August 31, 2020.
 The CRA is also suspending re-assessments and audits.

 And since any business is made of individuals, we also ought to look at the support available there.